mrakgr/The-Spiral-Language/readme.md

 method0()
 ```

-Alternatively, here is how to infer the type bottom up style.
+Alternatively, here is how to infer the type bottom-up style.
 It is necessary to instruct the compiler to how to derive it, and since we have the element itself using it to get its type is a natural choice.

 ```
 inl main () =